Agnieszkapatison/RAG-for-drug-pdf-files/README.md

 ### 3️⃣ Generating Embeddings
 - The system was **tested with OpenAI Ada v2 embeddings**, but it allows **switching to other available embedding models** via configuration.
 - **OpenAI embeddings** are used to create **vector representations** of text chunks.
-- The system supports **both plain text and metadata-enriched embeddings**.
+- All queries are converted into embeddings and matched against vectorized text chunks.

 ### 4️⃣ Indexing with FAISS
 - The generated **embeddings** are **stored in a FAISS index**.